OpHaCo/Kettle_wifi/README.md

    * "isHeating" : is kettle heating?
       * 0 : The kettle does not heat
       * 1 : The kettle heats
-   * "temp" : current kettle temperature
+   * "temp" : current kettle temperature in °C
    * "isdocked"
       * 0 : Kettle not docked to base, either kettle removed from base, kettle on base but sensor not connected
       * 1 : Kettle is docjed the base